jecki/DHParser/documentation/StepByStepGuide.rst

 As you can see, string-literals are simply denoted as strings between inverted commas in DHParser's variant of the EBNF-Grammar.
-Now, before we can compile the file "example.dsl", we will have to regenerate the our parser, because we have changed the grammar.
+Now, before we can compile the file "example.dsl", we will have to regenerate our parser, because we have changed the grammar.
 In order to recompile, we simply run the test-script again::